Air Science Experiment

 - Have your child make a ball out of a small piece of paper.
 Make sure it's small enough to fit through the mouth of the bottle.

 - Hold the hair dryer so it blows directly into the mouth of the bottle.
 Challenge your child to try and push the paper ball into the bottle using the air stream from the hair dryer.
-Much to your child’s surprise, the paper will not enter the bottle even when the flow of air points directly to the bottle’s opening!
+Much to your kid’s surprise, the paper will not enter the bottle even when the flow of air points directly to the bottle’s opening!

-While your child was trying to push the paper into the bottle, the air stream from the hair dryer was flowing directly at the mouth of the soda bottle.
+While your kid was trying to push the paper into the bottle, the air stream from the hair dryer was flowing directly at the mouth of the soda bottle.
 The hair dryer pushes air into the bottle, filling it with slightly compressed air.
-In fact, the bottle is so full of air that there is no room for anything else to enter - not even a little ball of paper!
+In fact, the bottle is so full of air that there is no room for anything else to enter—not even a little ball of paper!
 If they turn off the hair dryer or aim it away, the air can escape the bottle and there is room for the paper ball to enter.
 The activity not only illustrates the fact that air has volume, but it also gives your child a taste of how easy, and fun, science experimentation can be!